robstoll/atrium/README.md

 You need to use a cast to do this.
 But depending on your return type this might be cumbersome especially if you deal with type parameters.
 Thus, Atrium provides the following functions to ease dealing with Java Code at least for some standard cases:
 - [`nullable`](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/utils/nullable.kt#L19)
-  turns a type into a nullable type.
+  turns a type into a nullable type and a return type of a KFunction into a nullable type.
 - [`nullableContainer`](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/utils/nullable.kt#L40)
   turns an `Iterable` into an iterable with nullable element type, likewise it does the same for `Array`.
 - [`nullableKeyMap`](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/utils/nullable.kt#L66)